Quick Enquiry

 Getting to Suzhou

-By Train Suzhou Airport
+By Train Suzhou Railway Station

 Suzhou is conveniently located on the Jinghu Railway linking Shanghai and Nanjing, the provincial capital, to both of which there is hourly railway service.
 Suzhou Railway Station is among the busiest passenger stations in China, having 139 trains stopping daily.
 T-Trains (fast trains with a T before the train numbers) only take 45 minutes to Shanghai and an hour and half to Nanjing.